 Clinical Advisory Committee Roster

-- Tim Myers, RRT, American Association for Respiratory Care
+- TBD, American Association for Respiratory Care

 - Brent Dunworth, DNP*, American Association of Nurse Anesthetists

 - Thomas Fuhrman, MD*, American College of Chest Physicians